 Francis ConnorRegistered Osteopath and HPC & Chartered Physiotherapist.

-Hi I’m Francis Connor and I have been working with the residents of Bolton for quite some time, I am one of the northwest’s most experienced and successful Osteopaths and Physiotherapist with 20 years in the industry, registered with the GOsC (General Osteopathic Council), BOA (British Osteopathic Association), HPC (Health professional Council) & the CSP (Chartered Society of Physiotherapists), with qualifications in nutritional therapy, sports and natural nutrition.
+Hi I’m Francis Connor and I have been working with the residents of Bolton for quite some time, I am one of the northwest’s most experienced and successful Osteopaths and Physiotherapist with 27 years in the industry, registered with the GOsC (General Osteopathic Council), BOA (British Osteopathic Association), HPC (Health professional Council) & the CSP (Chartered Society of Physiotherapists), MSc in Sports Rehabailitation along with qualifications in nutritional therapy, sports and natural nutrition.

 Osteopathy uses the phrase “structure governs function” and one I work with constantly refer to in my practise, how we use and treat the body will determine how it performs in our everyday sports and activities.
 When we leave our youthful stage of life your body is down to you, the fitter, stronger, more mobile you are the better.
 If we consider a boxer, his intensive training wouldn’t make him a good swimmer so we need to ask our self what do we want from our body and is our training and activities fit for purpose.
 If an office based working mother with a sedentary lifestyle attends the clinic having back issues which have developed since having a baby we would have to consider many factors such as; lifting- a child is like carrying weights that move, however children haven’t read and certainly don’t follow manual handling practises, they get heavier quickly, but, with the right intervention you can adapt quickly increasing strength, core stability with flexibility so the task of carrying a child becomes a lesser challenge and pressure on the body.